San Miguel de Cozumel

 For further distances, taxis are safe, abundantly available, and probably the most convenient form of transportation on the island.

-You’ll be able to pay for taxis in pesos or USD but credit cards are typically not accepted so you’ll want to make sure you have enough cash on hand.
+You’ll be able to pay for taxis in pesos or dollars in Cozumel but credit cards are typically not accepted so you’ll want to make sure you have enough cash on hand.

 Where to Stay in San Miguel de Cozumel